Colin Whalley

-Colin James Campbell Whalley (born 8 March 1941) is a former English field hockey player who represented the Great Britain men's national field hockey team at the 1968 Summer Olympics.
+Colin James Campbell Whalley (born 8 March 1941) is an English former field hockey player who represented the Great Britain men's national field hockey team at the 1968 Summer Olympics.

+Biography

 He played hockey for Lancashire 153 times, and appeared for England 49 times.

-He later became the manager of the England team during the 1986 Men's Hockey World Cup, with England finishing as runners-up.
+He played club hockey for Hightown Hockey Club in the Men's England Hockey League and became their club captain.